eschoi-ml2/eschoi-ml.github.io/project/chestxray/keychallenges.md

 ## 4. Computation power for big data (>100K)
 - Try using a TPU accelerator
   * Cloud TPU is accessible from Google colab and Kaggle
-  * The two major deep learning frameworks, TensorFlow and Pytorch, are supported by Cloud TPU supports
+  * The two major deep learning frameworks, TensorFlow and Pytorch, are supported by Cloud TPU
  > ***Tensor Processing Unit (TPU)** is an AI accelerator application-specific integrated circuit (ASIC) developed by Google specifically for neural network machine learning, particularly using Google's own TensorFlow software.*
 - Training time per epoch